PAGE UPDATED: 13.06.2022

 Identifying basic needs for life on the road

 And if you are a full-time van dweller, it’s not always easy to sleep if you’re having to wild camp, what with the possibility of having to move on to somewhere else.
-Indeed, wild camping has been made much more difficult since the pandemic.
+Indeed, wild camping has been made much more difficult since the pandemic, especially in the UK.

 But it’s not just these basic needs that we need to meet.
-Unlike a plant or flower that just needs the right conditions to flourish and grow, humans are born with added complexity – emotional needs.
+Unlike a plant or flower that just needs the right conditions to flourish and grow, humans are born with an added layer of complexity…

 The essential emotional needs for mental wellbeing